 Solving Problems at the Edge

 By moving compute power closer to where data is generated or needed, edge computing enables better performance, more cost-efficient resource use, and localized compliance.
-As CIO Magazine notes, this represents a transformative development for health providers, as this type of real-time processing and analytics “creates the opportunity to identify, refine and understand data as it is generated for the fastest possible insights and action.”
+This represents a transformative development for health providers, as this type of real-time processing and analytics “creates the opportunity to identify, refine and understand data as it is generated for the fastest possible insights and action.”

 This does not necessarily mean replacing the cloud, however.
 Edge locations are smaller than cloud data centers, enabling edge locations to be deployed in a variety of geographically distributed areas, but resulting in less computing power than hyperscale cloud centers.
 As a result, the edge and the cloud often complement, rather than compete, with each other.
 In the case of healthcare, this could mean processing some data–such as private patient records or time-sensitive requests–locally, while sending other data to the cloud.